mseri/cargo-ssearch/README.md

 # TODO

 The tool has never been updated as it still works properly.
-It would be nice to find the time to:

-- Update the code to more modern and idiomatic rust
+It would be nice to find the time to update the code to more modern and idiomatic rust.
-- Use reqwest